system76/docs/_articles/switch-from-macos-to-popos.md

 Microsoft also offers a web-based version of Outlook mail which can be accessed from a web browser.

-In addition, most modern Email Service Providers (ESPs) have an online version of their inbox which can be accessed by signing into your ESP account in a browser.
+In addition, most modern Email Service Providers (ESPs) have an online version of their inbox which can be accessed by signing into the ESP account in a browser.

 [Return to Table of Contents](#Contents)